Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Unsweetened can have a bitter finish, so many choose to use sweetened instead.

-We would definitely recommend experimenting with the different types of almond milk to see which you prefer.
+I recommend experimenting with the different types of almond milk to see which you prefer.

 almond milk the best milk alternative for coffee Preparing almond milk